Housing News Roundup

 To keep in touch with what's going on at the local level, MHP regularly summarizes and links to housing stories that have appeared in newspapers around the state.

-Publication: Norwood Transcript & Bulletin, Feb 23, 2014
+Publication: Norwood Bulletin, Jul 22, 2014

 Middleboro: ZBA grants 2-year extension for 40B condo plan MIDDLEBORO --- The town's zoning board of appeals has granted local developer John Barges a two-year extension on his Ch.
 40B comprehensive permit that proposes to build 234 condoiminiums on a 35-acre site near Rt.
 495.

 Conway: Housing among possbile uses for 11-acre site CONWAY --- Affordable housing is on the list of possible uses for an 11-acre town-owned site known as the Rose property and this small town of 1,800 located southwest of Greenfield is putting together a committee to study how to use the land.